zhengshenastro/FHNSim/README.txt

 - Windows 11 (recommended)
 - WSL2 enabled
 - Ubuntu installed through WSL
-- NVIDIA driver with WSL CUDA support
+- NVIDIA driver with WSL CUDA support INSTALLED ON WIN NOT ON LINUX

 Inside WSL:

-nvidia-smi

-should correctly detect the GPU.
+Nvidia-smi may not correctly detect the GPU, this doesn't matter

-Then install the CUDA-enabled JAX build inside the WSL Python environment.
+Then install the dependencies EXACTLY according to requirements.txt to a virtual env on wsl.

 --------------------------------------------------